 Protein mobility and spatial distribution inside single living bacteria can be explored by single-molecule tracking, uncovering novel information about modes of interactions of proteins in the crowded bacterial cytoplasm.
 We propose to massively expand our analysis to >1000 bacterial proteins with diverse functions.
 IBM will support the project via their know-how in algorithms, data analytics, and machine learning.

-P2: New paradigms for AI-based multidimensional biomedical big-data exploration
+Project 2: New paradigms for AI-based multidimensional biomedical big-data exploration

 Academic supervisor: Prof Ilan Davis (DPhil in Biochemistry); IBM co-supervisor: Dr Flaviu Cipcigan